 As long as you are submitting quality projects on time, attendance will not have a direct effect on your grade.
 However, poor attendance (at class, at help sessions, and time spent in lab) may have a direct affect your grade, if it's clear that your lack of attendance is having a negative impact on the quality of your work.

-The exception is the Final Exam Presentation/Concert.
-The time of this meeting will be the university-scheduled final exam time.
+The exception is the Final Exam Presentation/Concert — Thursday, May 1, at 12:20 p.m.
+This is the university-scheduled final exam time.
 Everyone will attend and present their final project to the entire class.

 Other Important Matters: